AdrLfv/AdrLfv/README.md

 I am also working on an augmented mirror project, which calculates and displays a projection of the user's coordinates on a screen.
 It includes different modules, including a dance learning and a sign language program.
-I have implemented this latter module by implementing a small tutorial and an Artificial Intelligence coded by myself, allowing to display animated models of sign language movements, which the user must redo afterward, and analyze the latter's gestures to verify that he has learned well.

 I like to explore horizons, touch, and be interested in everything because I think you can't like what you don't know.
 I always want to find and master tools to express my creativity.